D. C. Stephenson: Later years

-On January 7, 1941, the Valparaiso Vidette-Messenger reported that Governor M. Clifford Townsend, a Democrat, was considering granting an early parole to Stephenson.
+On January 7, 1941, the Valparaiso Vidette-Messenger reported that Governor M. Clifford Townsend was considering granting an early parole to Stephenson.
 No parole was approved that year.
-Stephenson was paroled on March 23, 1950, by a Democratic administration, but violated parole by disappearing on or before September 25, 1950.
-On December 15, 1950, he was captured in Minneapolis, Minnesota and returned to custody.
+Stephenson was paroled on March 23, 1950, but violated parole by disappearing on or before September 25, 1950.
+On December 15, 1950, he was captured in Minneapolis, Minnesota, and returned to custody.
 He was sentenced in 1951 to serve 10 years in prison.
 In 1953, he pleaded for release, denying that he had been a leader of the Klan.

 On December 22, 1956, the state paroled him on condition that he leave Indiana and never return.
 Stephenson moved to Seymour, Indiana, where he soon married Martha Dickinson.
 They were separated in 1962 when he left and never returned.

-Stephenson then moved to Jonesborough, Tennessee (briefly spelled as Jonesboro during this time), where he was employed at the Herald & Tribune newspaper, and where he married Martha Murray Sutton without having been divorced from Dickinson.
+Stephenson then moved to Jonesborough, Tennessee (briefly spelled as Jonesboro during this time), where he was employed at the Herald & Tribune newspaper, and where he entered into a bigamous marriage with Martha Murray Sutton without having been divorced from Dickinson.

+In 1961, at the age of 70, Stephenson was arrested in Independence, Missouri, on charges of attempting to sexually assault a 16-year-old girl.
+He was released after paying a $300 fine when the charges were dropped on grounds of insufficient evidence, but was ordered to leave Missouri immediately.

+Death

-In 1961, at the age of 70, Stephenson was arrested in Independence, Missouri on charges of attempting to sexually assault a 16-year-old girl but he was released after paying a $300 fine because the charges were dropped on grounds of insufficient evidence.
-He was ordered to leave Missouri immediately.
-A few years later, in 1966, Stephenson died at his home in Jonesborough, Tennessee, and as an honorably discharged veteran was buried at the USVA Mountain Home National Cemetery in Johnson City, Tennessee.
-Congress later passed restrictions barring serious sex offenders or those convicted of capital crimes from burial in veterans' cemeteries.
+A few years later, in 1966, Stephenson died at his home in Jonesborough, Tennessee, and as an honorably discharged veteran, he was buried in the USVA Mountain Home National Cemetery in Johnson City, Tennessee.
+Congress later passed restrictions which bar serious sex offenders and individuals who have been convicted of capital crimes from burial in veterans' cemeteries.

 His legal wife Martha Dickinson petitioned for and was granted a divorce in Jackson County Circuit Court in Brownstown in 1971, not knowing that Stephenson had remarried and died in 1966.